KeltonMVP/rules/docs/leaders/leader-rules.en.md

 - these punishments will only be removed at the Leader's request and only with the agreement of a faction manager (admin 4+) if they believe the Leader deserves to have their punishment removed.

 <span style="color:var(--pink);">8.1.6</span> It is strictly forbidden for a Leader to request various compensations for accepting a player into the faction, passing their test, sparing them from sanctions, promoting them, etc. (<span style="color:red;">sanction: Leader Warn</span> first offense, <span style="color:red;">Dismissal</span> if repeated).

+<span style="color:var(--pink);">8.1.7</span> It is strictly forbidden to fraud faction applications (using secondary accounts to apply in order to force the closure of applications or similar situations).
+If you encounter such cases, contact faction managers to resolve the situation.
+If you do not do this or it is found that you are involved in the fraud, you will be sanctioned with <span style="color:red;">Dismissal</span>.

 ### Member Activity